Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 ## Dapp

-A Dapp is a decentralised application.
+A Dapp is a decentralized application.

 We can distinguish between two forms of Dapp:

 - **Pure Dapp** - the Dapp consists only of client code and on-chain implementation (i.e. the Dapp depends on the Convex network and nothing else).
-Such Dapps are simple to build and maintain, and minimise the risk of relying on centralised systems
+Such Dapps are simple to build and maintain, and minimize the risk of relying on centralized systems
 - **Hybrid Dapp** - the Dapp uses client code, on-chain-implementation and one or more off-chain servers.
 This is more complex to build and maintain, but is necessary if additional servers are required (e.g. to store private information, or to integrate with external systems)

 ## Digital Signature

 A cryptographic technique where a piece of data

 Technically, digital signatures in Convex use the Ed25519 algorithm.
 The data that is signed is the Object ID of a CVM Data Object (which in turn is the SHA3-256 hash of the Encoding)